 How is Fault Determined?

 Determining fault in a multi-car crash is sometimes difficult, and in multi-car crashes, it’s even more problematic.
 However, it all boils down to which person was negligent.
 Accident investigators will do their best to see which car struck which other car and in what order, but at the end of the day, they do not determine fault.

 Unfortunately, after any major accident involving injuries, many insurers are likely to blame you for your injuries.

 It’s up to each injured person whether they get an attorney.
 However, in multi-car wrecks, there are typically several insurance companies covering the many vehicles, and each one is going to point the finger at the other where liability is concerned.
 So the best thing to do is to talk to an attorney who can evaluate your case and advise you of your options.

-If you were involved in a crash similar to this one, contact us today for a free consultation and case evaluation.
-RHINO Lawyers is the powerful, results-driven law firm, that takes Insurance Companies and Bullies “head on!”
+If you were involved in a crash similar to this one, contact our personal injury team today for a free consultation and case evaluation.
+RHINO Lawyers is the powerful, results-driven law firm, that takes Insurance Companies and Bullies “head-on!”
 We describe our bold modern approach to “Accident & Personal Injury Law” and “Our Personal Mission” to empower Florida’s families to “Take Charge!”